Table of Contents

 Deficits in the visual field can be observed in the following form:

-- Upper part of the visual radiation (right) – homonymous hemianopsia (quadrant anopsia upper left)
+- First: Pathology to the right part of the visual radiation produces left homonymous hemianopsia

 Deficits in the upper part of the visual radiation are more severe than in the lower part.
 Deficits in the area of the visual radiation likewise do not regress either.

-This term refers to a complete loss of vision without apparent lesions in eye; it can occur in 1 or 2 eyes.
+This term refers to a complete loss of vision without apparent lesions in the eye; it can occur in 1 or 2 eyes.
 Amaurosis can be congenital (Leber’s congenital amaurosis) or secondary.
-In case of optic nerve is produce to the injury or compression of nerve by a tumor (adenohypophysis), trauma or stroke over the optic chiasm.
+What this means for the optic nerve is that injury is commonly secondary to compression of the nerve by tumor (commonly from the pituitary), trauma, or ischemic events.

 Summary of the Important Diseases of All 12 Pairs of Cranial Nerves